-You can replace the default VMCA-signed ESXi certificates with the vifs command.
+You can replace the default VMCA-signed ESXi certificates by using the vifs command.

 - If you want to use third-party CA-signed certificates, generate the certificate request, send it to the certificate authority, and store the certificates on each ESXi host.

-- If necessary, enable the ESXi Shell or enable SSH traffic from the vSphere Web Client.
-See the vSphere Security publication for information on enabling access to the ESXi Shell.
+- If necessary, enable the ESXi Shell or enable SSH traffic from the vSphere Client.

 - Back up the existing certificates.